 Our team is made up of doctors and oncology certified nurses with deep knowledge of cancer care as well as journalists, editors, and translators with extensive experience in medical writing.

 National Cancer Institute.
 Grief, bereavement, and coping with loss (PDQ®).
-Accessed at https://www.cancer.gov/about-cancer/advanced-cancer/caregivers/planning/bereavement-pdq on April 2, 2019.
+Accessed https://www.cancer.gov/about-cancer/advanced-cancer/caregivers/planning/bereavement-hp-pdq on November 14, 2023.

 National Hospice and Palliative Care Organization.
 Bereavement care. caringinfo.org.
 Accessed at https://www.caringinfo.org/types-of-care/bereavement-care/ on November 14, 2023.

 Stroebe M, Schut H, Boerner K. Cautioning Health-Care Professionals.
 Omega (Westport).
 2017;74(4):455-473. doi:10.1177/0030222817691870

 Tofthagen CS, Kip K, Witt A, McMillan SC.
 Complicated grief: Risk factors, interventions, and resources for oncology nurses.
 Clin J Oncol Nurs.
 2017; 21(3):331-337.